-Here are great tips to increase your affiliate income that you can apply right away.
+Here are 9 tips to increase your affiliate income that you can apply right away.

 What are you naturally talking about?
 Is it a guide, course, or product that someone can buy off Amazon?
 This would be a great time to insert an affiliate link naturally.